MichaelFormico/Notes-Application/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

 Contact
-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact Mike Formico at michaelformico@gmail.com.